 Not interested in food history?
 Ok Jump to Recipe

 The origins of this sweet are lost in space and time.
-During medieval times, the word “biscuit” coming from the Latin biscuit (baking technique meaning baking bread twice) was spreading to Asia through Venetian traders.
-There, this Latin word was altered to biya/biye and incorporated into the local word Qura/Kuru (meaning dry).
+During medieval times, the word “biscuit” came from the Latin biscuit (baking technique meaning baking bread twice) and was spread to Asia by Venetian traders.
+This Latin word was altered to biya/biye and incorporated into the local word Qura/Kuru (meaning dry).

 The result was the new word Qurabiya/Kurabiye that came back to the West a few centuries later during Ottoman rule in the Balkans.
 In Greece, those dry biscuits evolved independently and their taste is completely different from the Kurabiye from which they came.

-Once again, culture transcends the borders that humans erect around nations and empires.
+Once again, culture transcends the borders around nations and empires.
 How could this cookie be originated from one country or nation?
-Centuries of a constant journey from West to East and back, it was shared, adapted, and altered by so many cultures.
-It is always so fascinating!
+Centuries of a constant journey from West to East and back, it was shared, adapted, and altered by many cultures.
+Culinary "journeys" like this are always so fascinating!

 Ingredient shopping list

-BUTTER.
+Butter.
 High-quality goat or sheep butter is the essence of that recipe.
 Its delightful light and rich flavor are what make them stand out.
-It won’t be difficult to find that kind of goat or sheep butter in big stores.
+It isn't difficult to find that kind of goat or sheep butter in big stores.
 Nevertheless, you may use cow butter.
 You won’t get the same outcome but it will be close enough to enjoy.

-COGNAC or BRANDY.
-It enhances the overall taste profile of the cookies.
+Cognac or brandy.
+Alcohol enhances the overall taste profile.
 It contributes depth and complexity, bringing out the buttery and nutty notes in the dough.

-ALMONDS.
+Almonds.
 An essential part of the traditional recipe.
 They add delightful crunchiness and divine nutty flavor.
+You have to roast them first.
+It makes a huge difference.

-ROSEWATER or FLOWER WATER or AMARETTO.
+Rosewater or flower water or Amaretto.
 The ingredient that makes these Christmas butter cookies a distinctive holiday treat is rosewater.
 For me, it is a must in that recipe.
-You may purchase it in local Greek delis or other Middle Eastern grocers.
+You may purchase it in hyperstores, local Greek delis, or other Middle Eastern grocers, and, of course, online.

 If you don’t like it (or cannot find it anywhere) try flower water instead.
 However, if you don’t feel like risking with such new strong flavors, just add almond liqueur (Amaretto).
 It’s up to you, even though I strongly advise you to give rosewater a try!